Altsplicer/fastqc_script/README.md

 fastqc $FILE
 	--outdir ${QC_OUT_DIR}
 ```
-## Please note if any of these commands are not sent in as slurm job but done in the terminal then you need to be in a interactive node, NOT THE LOGIN NODE!
+## Please note if any of these commands are not sent in as a slurm job, but done in the terminal, then you need to be in a interactive node, NOT THE LOGIN NODE!
 You will get in trouble with UCI's HPC staff.